-Your rent is due to be paid every four weeks in arrears.
-If you would find it easier to pay weekly, fortnightly or monthly then you can do this provided you discuss it with your Housing Officer.
+Your rent is due to be paid every month in arrears, on the 28th of the month.
+If you find it easier to pay weekly, fortnightly or 4 weekly then you can do this provided you discuss it with your Housing Officer.

 How to Pay Your Rent

 You can pay your rent in any of the following ways:

 - By direct debit – This can be set up by visiting or phoning the office.

 - By using your swipe card at any Post Office

 - At a shop or garage which has a Pay Point terminal

 - By phoning the office on 0141 641 8628

 - By phoning Allpay on 0844 557 8321